saudbinayed/binout/LS-DYNA-sample/README.md

 in the deformable solid.

 Both the impactor and the deformable body are assumed to be solids in a state of "plane-strain".
 Therefore, they are modelled as 2D "shell"s in the xy-plane as a simplification.
 The y-axis is the vertical.
-The impactor is of size 0.2 x 0.2 m, while the deformable solid is 1.0 x 0.4 m.
+The impactor is of size 0.2 x 0.1 m, while the deformable solid is 1.0 x 0.4 m.
+The two bodies are centre-aligned horizontally.

 ## content of the `binout`